Academic Affairs. Division Of Lifelong Learning. Women's Resource Center (University Of Maine) Records

 Immediate Source of Acquisition

-Boxes 1-15 were transferred to Special Collections by Sharon Barker, Director of the Women’s Resource Center as part of Accession # 2014-0828a.
+Boxes 1-15 were transferred to Special Collections by Sharon Barker, former director of the Women’s Resource Center as part of Accession # 2014-0828a.

 Boxes 16-21 were transferred to Special Collections by Joan Perkins, Rising Tide Center as part of accession # 2016-1130.
 Box 16 Folder 10 "Women's Resource Center -- Maine Campus Article Re.
 Importance Of Defunct Women's Resource Center" was added to the record group by processing archivist Matthew Revitt on 2016-01229.